-Graduating students should arrive well before the ceremony and park in the parking lot located behind the Mitchell College of Business on Jaguar Drive.
+Graduating students should arrive well before the ceremony and park in the parking lot located behind the Mitchell College of Business on Student Services Drive.
 Admittance to the Health, Physical Education and Leisure Studies Building, where graduates line up for the event, will be limited to only graduating students.
 Graduates should not bring bags, purses or any “carry” items.

 Limited handicapped parking will be available in the Mitchell Center parking lot for students, family and friends.
 Entrance to this parking lot will be from Old Shell Road only (south side of the Mitchell Center).
 Proper tags must be visible on vehicles for admittance to this lot.